wellspringcp/wellspring/10-miscellaneous/10-02-addictive-and-psychotropic-substances.md

 # Wellspring: Addictive and psychotropic substance laws

-All addictive substances have the property of needing some counselling and guidance program to aid in getting the person off the substance.
-To that end, we grant all such businesses heavy tax discounts to increase their profit margins and ensure they will always be in abundant supply.
+All addictive substances have the property of needing some counselling and guidance program to aid the addicted individual in managing and possibly overcoming their addiction.
+To that end, the `WS` constitution has already granted all such businesses heavy tax discounts to increase their profit margins and ensure they will always be in abundant supply.

 The second problem is those psychotropic drugs which increase threats of violence.
 We make it illegal to go into public while actively under the influence of such a substance.
 To wit, one may possess such a substance, even brandish and sell it in public, but the consumption thereof in public, or the movement in public while under the influence of such a substance is illegal.